They say that the only certain things in life are death and taxes.

 When your income reaches this point, your employer will start deducting loan repayments from your pay packet.

-By the way, it’s your responsibility to make sure you inform your employer you have a HECS-HELP debt when you complete your TFN declaration, so that they can make sure your withholdings are correct.
+By the way, it’s your responsibility to make sure you inform your employer you have a HECS-HELP debt when you supply your tax information, so that they can make sure your withholdings are correct.

 I’ll come back to that in a minute.